StackExchange/Stacks/components/widget-atomic.md

     </p>

     <p class="stacks-p _section" markdown="1">
         Our rows are constructed with an avatar of vertical text alignment of `va-text-bottom`.
 These avatars are rounded and include some margin on their right side.
-Each row is separated by a bottom margin of `mb4`.
+Each row, except for the last one, is separated from the next by a bottom margin of `mb4`.
     </p>

     {% capture html %}